-An introduction to basic/intermediate view showreel editing techniques and grassroots marketing and self-
+An introduction to basic/intermediate view showreel editing techniques and grassroots marketing and self-promotion, utilizing Apple's iLife apps.
+One lecture hour and one lab hour per week for one quarter.
+This course may be repeated for credit.

 CC-053E MUSIC VIDEO BOOT CAMP (1.5)